 Greenroads is a sustainability rating system for roadway design and construction.
-It is applicable to all roadway projects including new, reconstruction and rehabilitation (even overlays), bridges, you name it.
-If there is a project where a road is involved, you can use it.
+It is applicable to all types of transportation projects including new roads, reconstruction and rehabilitation (even overlays) of old roads, bridges, you name it: we can probably help.

 Greenroads is a collection of sustainability best practices, called "credits," that relate to roadway design and construction.
 Achieving these credits can earn points toward a total score for the project, and in general, this Greenroads™ score can be used as an indicator of sustainability for the roadway.
 Four different certification levels (rating) are available depending upon total score on a voluntary basis.